Though South Korea is a relatively small country, roughly 70% of the land is mountainous, making it the perfect hiking destination.

 Koreans are very friendly – don’t be surprised if someone offers to share their food with you!

 You won’t find trash bins along most trails, so if you plan to bring snacks, be prepared to carry out any rubbish.
 Picking up a few pieces of litter you see along the way is also a nice habit to practice.

 South Korea experiences four distinctly different seasons, and it’s best to avoid hiking in the heat and humidity of summer if possible.

 The best times for hiking in South Korea are when temperatures are more moderate.
 Spring will reward you with cherry blossoms and in the fall, hikers can take in colorful foliage.

-Katie & Ben from Two Wandering Soles share 16 things you shouldn’t do on your trip to South Korea.
+Katie and Ben from Two Wandering Soles share 16 things you shouldn’t do on your trip to South Korea.
 Don’t find out the hard way, know before you go!

 While South Korea has good medical treatment and clean water, like any country it has its share of things which can make you sick.
 Here's how to stay healthy while travelling in South Korea.